 HIST 305 - The Age of the Renaissance (4)

-Europe's transition from the Middle Ages to the early modern period is studied.
-Focus is on changing patterns of thought and art forms that occur in the Italian city-states of the fourteenth and fifteenth centuries.
+Europe’s transition from the fourteenth century through Shakespeare’s death are examined, focusing on changing patterns of thought, art, and political forms in Italian city-states, Northern Europe, Britain, and Spain.

 Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.